 - 6.1.
 Resident students must work to maintain both a clean and orderly unit, as well as any common room space. - 6.2.
-All personal belongings and/or residence property must be stored inside the unit, as they can become obstacles during an evacuation.
+All personal belongings and/or residence property must be stored inside the unit, as they can become obstacles during an evacuation. - 6.3.

-- 6.3.
 Furnishings must not block any room entrances, exits, or be within close proximity of heating and air conditioning units/vents. - 6.4.
-As it can cause residence property damage and/or excessive noise, sporting equipment and mobile athletic equipment (skateboards, skates, hoverboards, etc.) must be used outside of the Residence. - 6.5.
+As it can cause residence property damage and/or excessive noise, sporting equipment and mobile athletic equipment (skateboards, skates, hover boards, etc.) must be used outside of the Residence. - 6.5.
 All organized and/or themed events must be led by a Residence Life Staff member, the Humber Residence Council, and/or be approved by a Residence Life Coordinator in advance. - 6.6.
-In order to limit the presence of combustible material, post-able material is limited to approved areas only, such as the hallway and Residence door bulletin boards. - 6.7.
+In order to limit the presence of combustible material, post-able material is limited to approved areas only, such as the hallway and Residence door bulletin boards.

+6.7.
 All advertisements must be approved as described in the Student Residence Handbook.

 - 6.8.
-Smoking anywhere inside the building.
-This includes the use of devices such as electronic cigarettes, smokeless cigarettes, and vaporizers. - 6.9.
-The use of incense or other combustible materials or substances. - 6.10.
+Smoking on College Property including all campuses, buildings, spaces, grounds, residence facilities and all vehicles owned or leased by the College, as per the College's Smoking Policy.
+Smoking includes the smoking of tobacco or other materials and holding lit tobacco or other materials intended for smoking (e.g.: cigarettes, cannabis); includes all types of e-cigarettes, vaping or any other implement or device used to emulate the act of smoking which involves the production of any airborne contaminants or substances including the use of pipes, water pipes, hookahs, holders, or other instruments used for similar purposes. - 6.9.
+The smoking of cannabis on College Property. - 6.10.
+Growing, baking, trafficking and/or distribution of cannabis on College property. - 6.11.
+The use of incense or other combustible materials or substances. - 6.12.
 The overloading of electrical outlets.
-This can occur when multiple appliances, devices, or power bars are plugged into an outlet and/or each other. - 6.11.
-Entering other resident student units without permission from the host(s). - 6.12.
-Theft and/or damage of residence property or other resident student personal belongings. - 6.13.
-Removal, alteration, or relocation of residence property, unless when completed by Residence Staff. - 6.14.
-Attending, hosting, or advertising, large social gatherings in Residence, whether the gathering is organized or spontaneous in nature. - 6.15.
-Posting or displaying text, media, or graphics on windows. - 6.16.
-The possession of pets, including fish, in Residence. - 6.17.
+This can occur when multiple appliances, devices, or power bars are plugged into an outlet and/or each other. - 6.13.
+Entering other resident student units without permission from the host(s). - 6.14.
+Theft and/or damage of residence property or other resident student personal belongings. - 6.15.
+Removal, alteration, or relocation of residence property, unless when completed by Residence Staff. - 6.16.
+Attending, hosting, or advertising, large social gatherings in Residence, whether the gathering is organized or spontaneous in nature. - 6.17.
+Posting or displaying text, media, or graphics on windows. - 6.18.
+The possession of pets, including fish, in Residence. - 6.19.
 Using any space or service in Residence for commercial purposes.
-This includes any profit-driven activities, as well as the promotion and/or hosting of events which are intended to promote/sell goods or services. - 6.18.
+This includes any profit-driven activities, as well as the promotion and/or hosting of events which are intended to promote/sell goods or services. - 6.20.
 Participating in and/or hosting gambling-related events in Residence.
 This involves activities that require the exchange of money/material goods, where the outcome is uncertain, and/or where there is intent to win a portion of the money/material goods.
 Exception: Residence led events for prizes.